basiphobe/basify/py/docs/SAVE_IMAGE_README.md

 ## Counter Formatting (Auto-Increment Mode)

-When `use_timestamp` is disabled, the node generates sequential filenames with auto-incrementing counters.
+When a Python format string like `{:06d}` is detected in either `custom_folder` OR `filename_prefix`, the node automatically switches to counter mode and generates sequential filenames.

 ### Python Format Strings

-Use Python format strings for explicit control over counter padding:
+Use Python format strings for explicit control over counter padding.
+They work in both paths and filenames:

 | Format | Description | Example Output |
 |--------|-------------|----------------|